 - Billy Wilder's Kiss Me, Stupid began filming with Peter Sellers in the key role of a struggling composer, but when Sellers suffered multiple heart attacks, the film was reshot with Ray Walston in the role.

 - In The Wizard of Oz,

-- Buddy Ebsen (Jed Clampett from The Beverly Hillbillies) was originally cast as the Tin Man, but there was aluminum powder in his makeup and he grew very sick as a result of breathing it in.
+- Buddy Ebsen (Jed Clampett from The Beverly Hillbillies) was originally cast as the Scarecrow,then swapped parts with Ray Boldger for the Tin Man, Sadly, there was aluminum powder in his makeup and he grew very sick as a result of breathing it in.
 He was hospitalized two weeks into filming, and replaced by Jack Haley, whose makeup was made from aluminum paste.
 Haley completed the movie, and no footage of Ebsen as the Tin Man has been released, if it still exists; just photographs and some audio of Ebsen singing If I Only Had a Heart.
 Ebsen can be heard, if not seen, in the finished film, when the four main characters sing We're Off To See the Wizard.
 (The Tin Man's solo numbers were rerecorded by Haley.)